JAZZ-FROM-HELL/react-ngl-testing-library/README.md

 run `yarn install && yarn test a`

-Test App.test.js fails due to ` TypeError: Cannot read property 'setParameters' of undefine`
+Test App.test.js fails due to an issue in React NGL ` TypeError: Cannot read property 'setParameters' of undefine`